Data Management Plans

 Data Management Plans will facilitate collaboration, data sharing, and data publishing.
 Planning at the beginning of your research process will assist you in overcoming a number of obstacles in the course of your research.
 For example, if you have a pre-defined naming schema for your variables and file names, it will be much easier to find the right data and the right version in the future.
 If you have estimated the amount of data you will collect, you will be able to request grant funds for curating and managing them.

 Planning is particularly important in longitudinal studies, studies that involve surveys, projects that result in multiple data files, including images and video, and Big Data.

 A number of agencies now request data management plans to accompany proposals.

-The data management plan should address
+A data management plan ought to address

 - How the data will be collected